ipozdnyakov/small_x_dijets/readme.txt

 Source/Include  - *.cpp and *.h files correspondingly

+	sample.cpp/.h		- class for accessing events from the input data

-	Observable.cpp/.h	- base class for each observable
+	observable.cpp/.h	- base class for each observable

-	Reader.cpp/.h		- function for reading each file from the list

 	Finder.cpp/.h		- set of functions to find required dijet in the event

 4. TASK FLOW (FUNCTIONALITY)
 ----------------------------

-/access_to_the_data	- [IN PROGRESS] framework for access to each event
+/access_to_the_data	- [DONE] class "Sample" for access to each event
+			  Sample -> read_list() -> read_file()

+/access_to_the_event	- [IN PROGRESS] incapsulate cuts/weights in Sample/Observable
+			  make clear access and processing framework for each event, i.e. include sample merging, pile-up, corrections

 /introduce_observation	- [TO BE DONE] base class for all further observables